jule2211/routenplanung/Routenplanung/README.md

 ## Data

-- `station_departure.pkl` Contains all known departures for each station (based on the planned timetable in the database), sorted by departure time
-- The file was created based on the sollfahrplan_reihenfolge table and reduces access to connections per station to a simple dictionary lookup
+- `station_departure.pkl` Contains all known departures for each station (based on the planned timetable in the database), sorted by departure time.
+The file was created based on the sollfahrplan_reihenfolge table and reduces access to connections per station to a simple dictionary lookup

 ---